 Here’s a craft tutorial that shares how to use a woodburning pen to draw a heart with a Celtic knot onto a wooden box or another piece of wood large enough to fit the original design.

 This heart with a Celtic knot is an easy and fun craft to make for a loved one for Valentine’s Day, an anniversary, or any other special occasion.
-And is especially appropriate for the five-year wedding anniversary which is traditionally made of wood.
+It is especially appropriate for the fifth wedding anniversary, traditionally made of wood.
+However, this design does not have to be carved into a box.
+I have provided a free printable pattern to burn onto any piece of wood that you’d like this beautiful Celtic design on.

 The colors you choose to use are also up to you.
-If you have a nice piece of wood it can be lovely to leave the wood showing as one of the color options.
-If not pick two complementary colors that you like.
-I used metallic gold and red paint–but have also done it in denim blue with a red heart which was equally beautiful.
+If you have a nice piece of wood, leaving the wood as one of the color options can be lovely.
+If not, pick two complementary colors that you like.
+I used metallic gold and red paint, but I also painted this gorgeous Celtic heart design in denim blue with a red heart, which was equally beautiful.

 (or another wooden item large enough for our original Celtic heart design)